-Gluten is a hard-to-digest protein found in wheat and the health effects of gluten and gluten sensitivity are hot items right now.
-Even if you don’t know much about nutrition, “gluten-free” as a marketing term has probably caught your eye on more than one occasion.
+Gluten is a hard-to-digest protein found in wheat.
+The health effects of gluten and gluten sensitivity are hot items right now.
+Even if you don’t know much about nutrition, "gluten-free" as a marketing term has probably caught your eye on more than one occasion.
 So what’s the big deal about gluten?
 Well, many people are sensitive to gluten and experience ill effects when exposed.
 Persons with gluten intolerance or celiac disease can have mood swings and irritability.

 Why is this?
 Some evidence suggests gluten may reduce tryptophan levels in the brain.
 Tryptophan is an essential amino acid crucial for the production of serotonin and melatonin.
 Both neurotransmitters play a direct role in mood balance.
 Gluten may also affect the thyroid, which regulates hormones.
 Hormonal imbalance and mood imbalance go hand-in-hand.
 I suggest avoiding gluten and choosing complex, gluten-free grains like quinoa, buckwheat, and amaranth.

 3. Everything You've Heard About Caffeine is Wrong